tshradheya/cs3245-hw2/README.txt

 in your program, and discuss your experiments in general.
 A few paragraphs are usually sufficient.

+The assignment was done in three main parts:
+a) Indexing -

 == Files included with this submission ==

 - index.py: To index the corpus and form dictionary and postings stored on disk